 Quitting smoking, or not starting if you don’t smoke

-Eating a nutritious plant-based diet rich in calcium and vitamin D to help maintain good bone health.
+Eating a nutritious plant-based diet rich in calcium and vitamin D helps to maintain good bone health.

 Most people understand how serious a stroke can be but few understand how they are caused.
 Otherwise known as acquired brain injury (ABI), strokes are the result of the disruption of blood supply to the brain cutting off oxygen to cells.
 If cells are starved of oxygen, even for just a few seconds, they die – in their millions and billions.
 The death of cells in the brain results in damage to localised areas.
-This in turn can lead to loss of neurological functions and memory impairment (Haslem et al 2018).
+This in turn can lead to loss of neurological functions and memory impairment (The New Psychology of Health).

 Simply put, strokes are devastating; they can impede motor function, rob people of cognisance and, at their most severe, kill.

-However, researchers have produced a substantial body of evidence demonstrating ‘that regular physical exercise affords protection against stroke,’ (Curtis 2000).
+However, researchers have produced a substantial body of evidence demonstrating ‘that regular physical exercise affords protection against stroke,’ (Healthy Psychology).
 By improving the ratio of high-density lipoproteins to low-density lipoproteins (commonly referred to as good and bad fats respectively) exercise reduces the quantity of bad fat in the blood.
 It is this bad fat that can clog up capillaries starving the brain and cells of oxygen.

 By following this simple logic, if we engage in regular exercise we will, in turn, decrease bad fat and with it our susceptibility to suffering from stroke.

 The link between exercise and improved mental wellbeing, including the reduction in perceived stress and the improvement of mood, is adamantine.
-Statistically speaking, people who engage in regular exercise suffer less stress, enjoy reduced incidences of depression and anxiety.
+Statistically speaking, people who engage in regular exercise suffer less stress and enjoy reduced incidences of depression and anxiety.

 Furthermore, for those people who simply cannot avoid stress triggers, perhaps because their job is overly bureaucratized, or their personal life is chaotic, exercise can become the go-to strategy for mitigating or busting stress.
 Granted, it is always preferable to weed out stressors at their root, but oftentimes this is not possible.
 When such stubborn stressful situations send cortisol levels through the roof, there’s nothing like a high-intense circuit or long run to bring about a sense of calm.